jonatankruszewski/m100-mongodb/notes.md

 ### Flexible Methodology for Data Modeling

 - Emphasis on workload, not on ER diagram
-- Solouion depends on workload
+- Solution depends on workload
 - Normalization  vs simplicity or performance.
 - Flexible.
 Three phasses.
 - Identify the worlokad.
 Size data, quantify ops, qualify ops.